 How to Calculate Return on Sales Ratio

-The Return on Sales ratio is calculated by dividing operating profit by net revenue from sales.
+The return on sales ratio is calculated by dividing operating profit by net revenue, and it's presented as a percentage.
 The return-on-sales formula is as follows:

-Let’s say you’ve just closed out your first second-quarter accounting books and see the following data:
+Let’s say you’ve just closed out your second-quarter accounting books and see the following data: